 The William and Mary student identification card is the College's official form of identification prepared by the ID Office for each student.
-It functions as a campus meal card, debt card, library card, a door access card to residence halls, recreational facilities and academic buildings.
+It functions as a campus meal card, a library card, a door access card to residence halls, recreational facilities and academic buildings, and a bus pass for all Williamsburg Area Transit busses.

 Student ID cards are not transferable and are intended for the sole use of the student to whom it is issued.
-An ID used by anyone other than its owner may be confiscated and the person using the ID may be subject to disciplinary action.
-Because cards provide access to secured buildings and financial accounts, lost cards should be reported immediately to the ID Office during business hours, and to Campus Police during evenings and weekends.
+An ID card used by anyone other than its owner may be confiscated and the person using the ID may be subject to disciplinary action.
+Because cards provide access to secured buildings and financial accounts, lost cards should be reported immediately to the ID Office during business hours, and to Campus Police evenings and weekends.
 These offices can issue temporary replacement cards at no charge to allow students time to search for misplaced ID's without losing access to accounts and buildings.
 This process also ensures that misplaced cards cannot be used by others.
-Temporary replacement cards must be returned to re-activate a new or found ID card and a \$15 charge is assessed for lost, stolen or damaged cards and temporary cards not returned.
-If an ID card has been stolen and a police report has been filed, the replacement charge is \$2.00.
-The ID Office is located in Room 169 in the Campus Center and is open Monday-Friday, 8 a.m.-5 p.m.
-For more information about the William and Mary Student ID Card, call (757) 221-2105, email wmexps@wm.edu, or visit our web site at http:// www.wm.edu/idoffice.
+Temporary replacement cards must be returned to re-activate a new or found ID card.
+There is a \$20 charge for lost, damaged or temporary cards not returned.
+If an ID card has been stolen and a police report has been filed, the replacement charge is \$5.00.